etaheri/fhir-ml-stroke-risk/documentation/technical-manual.md

 ### 3.4 HAPI FHIR Server

 The HAPI FHIR server is a Java application that uses the [HAPI FHIR](https://hapifhir.io/) library.
-The application used the [hapiproject/hapi](https://hub.docker.com/r/hapiproject/hapi) docker image to run the HAPI FHIR server.
+The application uses the [hapiproject/hapi](https://hub.docker.com/r/hapiproject/hapi) docker image to run the HAPI FHIR server.
 The HAPI FHIR server utilizes a [H2](https://www.h2database.com/html/main.html) database to persist patient data.
 The application is deployed to Digital Ocean.
 The application is deployed using the [Docker](https://www.docker.com/) container platform.
 The application can be deployed to any hosting providers that supports docker containers.

 The HAPI FHIR server src code can be found in the `hapi` folder.
 There is no code for the HAPI FHIR server, as the docker image is used to run the server.